renaissancedog/korc/README.md

 ## How To Use

-Open index.html in a modern web browser.
+Open the GitHub Pages website.

 1. Enter the mass (in metric tons) of the payload you are trying to move.
 2. Enter the minimum amount of Delta-V you need to accelerate it.